Trigonoculus/sunrise/README.md

 Features
 ---
 - Lookup place name using GeoNames' API
-- Calculate sunrise and sunset for a certain place (also uses GeoNames API)
+- Calculate sunrise and sunset for a certain place (also uses place lookup logic)
-- More coming soon
+- Get the METAR for an airport, along with information, using either a 3-letter IATA code (e.g. LHR) or a 4-letter ICAO code (e.g. EGLL)

 Requirements
 ---